 Decipher an Italian Wine List

-Italian wine could easily be considered the final frontier of knowledge for wine geeks.
-This is because there are at least 350 common wine grape varieties used to make Italian wines.
+Italian wine could easily be considered the final frontier of wine knowledge.
+This is because there more than 350 common indigenous wine grape varieties in Italy.

 Learn the basics of how to read an Italian wine list to order wine with confidence.
 You don’t have to know Italian wine intuitively to have a great time.